 Co-hosted by the Australasian Society of Lifestyle Medicine and the Charles Perkins Centre, University of Sydney.

 Shared Medical Appointments (SMAs), also called ‘Group Visits’, are a revolutionary way of managing chronic disease in primary care.
 They are “A series of consecutive individual medical consultations in a supportive group setting where all can listen, interact, and learn.”
 A SMA is both an individual consultation and a group education session.

 SMAs involve a doctor, a facilitator (usually an allied health professional) who directs the 60 to 90 minute session and manages group dynamics, and 6 to 12 patients at a time.
 If you’re frustrated with the limitations of 1:1 consulting, SMAs are for you – and for your patients.

 Become a Registered SMA Facilitator by attending a one day training course and followup assessment.
-ASLM provides an ongoing support structure for GPs and Facilitators trained in the ASLM SMA protocol.
-Training dates have been announced.
+ASLM provides an ongoing support structure for GPs and Facilitators trained in the SMA protocol.

 The ASLM Fellowship is arguably the first fully multidisciplinary fellowship in Australasia, open to all full members of the society – which means GPs and medical specialists, all other AHPRA registered practitioners, suitably qualified allied health professionals, public health professionals, scientists, researchers and educators in lifestyle medicine related fields.